Your 2021 Passport to Nature program is here!

-Our committee have been busy meeting over Zoom and planning out activities for you to get out in nature and learning about this region, while we aren't able to get together in person.
-The original program plan is on hold for next year.
-Our adapted program will be a mixture of webinars and download & go activities.
+Our volunteer committee has been busy meeting over Zoom and planning activities to help you get out in nature and learn about this region.
+Depending on provincial guidelines related to the pandemic, our 2021-22 program will be a combination of webinars, download & go activities and in-person events.

-- Registration and sign up will still be required for webinars and download & go activities
+- Registration and sign-up is required for all events and activities

-- Once you register for a webinar, you will be emailed a link for Zoom which you can click at the specific date and time
+- Once you register for a webinar, you will be emailed a link for Zoom, which you can click at the specific date and time.
+There is an event reminder email as well.

 Our thanks to the volunteers who coordinate the program, to the people who guide events and to the businesses who sponsor these events!